Solar-network/docs/docs/cryptography/README.md

 ![WIF](./assets/wif_transparent.png)

-WIF stands for "Wallet Import Format", and is a [BASE58](#base58check)-encoded PrivateKey prepended by a network prefix-byte (`0xaa` for Swipechain Mainnet & Devnet).
+WIF stands for "Wallet Import Format", and is a [BASE58](#base58check)-encoded PrivateKey prepended by a network prefix-byte (`0xaa` for Solar Mainnet & Devnet).

 It's essentially a more useable/human-readable [PrivateKey](#privatekey) and should be treated with the same diligence with regards to storage and security.